Fight of the Century: Keynes vs. Hayek Rap Video Round TwoDavid Theroux • Thursday April 28, 2011 10:55 AM PDT •

 HT: Donald Boudreaux

-Tags: American History, Austrian School of economics, Bailouts, Budget and Tax Policy, Business, Corporatism, Economics, Employment, Federal Reserve, Free Market, Government subsidies, Great Depression, Inflation, Liberty, Mercantilism, Money and Banking, Price control, Regulation, Taxation, Unemployment, Video, War
+Tags: American History, Austrian School of Economics, Bailouts, Budget and Tax Policy, Business, Corporatism, Economics, Employment, Federal Reserve, Free Market, Friedrich A. Hayek, Government subsidies, Great Depression, Great Recession, Inflation, John Maynard Keynes, Keynesian economics, Liberty, liquidity trap, Ludwig von Mises, market process, Mercantilism, Money and Banking, multiplier, National Bureau of Economic Research, Obamanomics, pretense of knowledge, Price Control, Regulation, stimulus, Taxation, Unemployment, Video, War, warfare state